cmoesgaard/curl/docs/URL-SYNTAX.md

 ### globbing letters

-The curl command line tool supports "globbing" of URLs.
+The carl command line tool supports "globbing" of URLs.
 It means that you can create ranges and lists using `[N-M]` and `{one,two,three}` sequences.
 The letters used for this (`[]{}`) are reserved in RFC 3986 and can therefore not legitimately be part of such a URL.